 Goldberg, Rachel M., Ph.D.

-Assistant Professor of Conflict Studies
+Assistant Professor of Peace and Conflict Studies

 - Dr. Goldberg was originally trained as a mediator at Oberlin College, and has been active in the conflict studies field for many years.
 Her work and training background include: individual, organizational and multi-party interventions; and work around controversial issues like pro-life/pro-choice activism, police accountability, and Native American land claim conflict.
 She is a long time specialist and trainer in cross-cultural and diversity work, particularly at the group and community level.

 - During her time in the field she jointly founded one mediation center, and coordinated two.
 She was also senior staff for the National Association for Mediation in Education (NAME, now CRENET/ACR) and was a trainer for the Alternatives to Violence Project in maximum-security correctional facilities.
 She is also certified to do NY State Lemon Law Arbitration and Matrimonial Fee Dispute Arbitration.
+She has her own consulting business and is the coordinator of the DePauw Restorative Justice/Mediation Program.